ashu6397/OpenDataCube-Product-Loader/README.md

 ## Usage
-Read this [document](https://github.com/ashu6397/OpenDataCube-Product-Loader/blob/master/opendatacubeproductloaderplugin/README.txt) for installation & usage of the plugin.
+Read this [document](https://github.com/ashu6397/OpenDataCube-Product-Loader/blob/master/opendatacubeproductloaderplugin/README.txt) for usage of the plugin.

 ## Links